Iteration Layer

 Both are publicly available without requiring a sales call or NDA.
 Read them before your client’s legal team asks — it’s easier to answer the security questionnaire when you’ve already reviewed the documentation.

-From there, sign up for a free account, test the APIs with non-sensitive sample data, and evaluate whether the data handling meets your client’s requirements.
+From there, start the 7-day trial, test the APIs with non-sensitive sample data, and evaluate whether the data handling meets your client’s requirements.
 The SDKs are available for TypeScript, Python, and Go — same APIs, same security model, same zero-retention guarantee regardless of which language you use.

 The security questionnaire doesn’t have to be the bottleneck.
 With the right vendor choices and a clear data flow map, it becomes a documentation exercise instead of a scramble.